 1998 E-X2001, Card No. 55 (shop eBay)

 Only 60 cards in this set.
 Not a fan of the photo because it’s a practice uniform.
 Card front design is really interesting because cards are not made out of traditional cardboard instead they used clear plastic allowing you to see through a portion of the card.
 I like the silver / purple swoosh.
-However, not a fan of the card back seems like they sacrificed a lot to get the affect they wanted.
+However, not a fan of the card back seems like they sacrificed a lot to get the effect they wanted.

 Parallels are stunning but get a little dicey too: I’ll start with Essential Credentials Future, these are serial numbered opposite to card number.
-So card no. 60 would be serial numbered to one.
-Card no. 59 would be serial numbered to two, etc. etc. Moss is card no. 55 so this parallel would be serial numbered to… if you guessed six you got it correct.
+So card no. 60 would be serial-numbered to one.
+Card no. 59 would be serial-numbered to two, etc. etc. Moss is card no. 55 so this parallel would be serial-numbered to… if you guessed six you got it correct.
 There is also Essential Credentials Now, these are serial numbered in sequential order.
 Again Moss being card no. 55 means that this parallel is serial #’d /55.
 I hope that helped, I need an aspirin.

 1998 Finest, Card No. 135 (shop eBay)

 This is perhaps my favorite Moss rookie card.
 Look at this thing!
-Great action photo, background has a purple-ish tint to it.
+Great action photo, the background has a purple-ish tint to it.
 Big bold lettering for “ROOKIE” what is there not to love.
 Card back is really solid too.
 Another action photo occupying the upper half and everything a card back should have: player bio, stats, and commentary.

 1998 Flair Showcase Row 3, Card No. 5 (shop eBay)

 Fleer’s Flair Showcase brand was a collector favorite for quality card stock and design and if you’re a fan of parallels (a.k.a.
 Rainbow collectors) than this is your brand.
-To keep it short there are 11 other parallel versions of this card each slightly different then the last.
+To keep it short there are 11 other parallel versions of this card each slightly different than the last.
 The primary difference can be seen in the holographic foil fronts.
-Parallels are Showcase, Legacy Collection and Legacy Collection Masterpiece.
+Parallels are Showcase, Legacy Collection, and Legacy Collection Masterpiece.

 1998 Fleer Brilliants, Card No. 140 (shop eBay)